-Tuition fees for UK/EU undergraduates on all courses at the University of Oxford are currently £9000 a year.
+Tuition fees for UK/EU undergraduates on all courses at the University of Oxford are currently £9000 or £9250 a year depending on the year of entry.
 However, provided they have taken out a student loan, UK and EU students only need to start paying back their tuition fees once they have graduated and are earning over £21,000 a year.
 Furthermore, Oxford is able to offer bursaries to many of its students, and offers the most generous financial support of any university to those on a family income of £16,000 or less.

 Tuition fees for overseas undergraduates (those outside the UK/EU) and all graduate students will vary depending on their course and country of residence.
 You can work out the cost of any course of interest to you by using the university’s Fees and Funding calculators for undergraduates and for graduates.Fees & Funding Calculator (ug) Fees & Funding Calculator (g) Oxford Uni Student funding

 The College is committed to ensuring that all Home and European Union students, regardless of income or background, can afford to come to the University.
-Currently all Home and European Union students pay £9000 per year to study at Oxford (as at most other universities).
+Currently all Home and European Union students pay £9000 or £9250 per year, depending on the year of entry, to study at Oxford (as at most other universities).
 They can access a loan from the UK government for the full amount of their tuition fee and, provided they take this opportunity, they do not need to pay any tuition fees upfront - repayment of the student loan only begins after a former student has graduated and is earning over £21,000 per year.
 Further information on fees and bursaries can be found at Student Funding.

 Students from overseas usually have different funding arrangements to those from the UK and EU.
 Undergraduate students outside of the European Economic Area are required to pay both college and university fees.
 Further information on fees and funding for international students can be found in the university’s Undergraduate Prospectus.Undergraduate finance Bursaries & fee reductions Achievement & prizes (ug) Accommodation costs